Address: 21 Colombia Rd, Ocean View, Cape Town

-Located about forty five miles from Cape Town, Ocean View township was formed in the late 1960’s to 1970’s during the Group Areas Act; all coloured people were forcefully relocated from the ‘white communities’ of Simon’s Town, Fish Hoek and Noordhoek to this settlement.
+Located about forty-five kilometres from Cape Town, Ocean View township was formed in the late 1960s to 1970s during the Group Areas Act; all coloured people were forcefully relocated from the ‘white communities’ of Simon’s Town, Fish Hoek and Noordhoek to this settlement.
 It was ironically named Ocean View, with residents being removed from their previous sea-side homes and views.
+The areas in which they originally lived had a great UBUNTU spirit as a people, they supported each other and lived in harmony, but all of that was destroyed when they were being forcibly removed.
 As a result, its history is embedded in apartheid, and there is still much bitter resentment among many people.
-The coloured people of Ocean View originate from the Khoi-San group, and so have a unique, separate heritage from black South Africans.

-Today there are close to 30,000 people who live in Ocean View in brick houses and apartments.
-Consequently, because housing is not such a concern in this township, they face many other problems.
-Life is a struggle for the many residents here, having to face the challenges of huge unemployment, widespread drug use, alcoholism, gangs, prostitution and violence.
-Thousands of lives are being destroyed by the local drug culture, where a drug called tik (crystal meth) is being sold for as little as R5 (less than $1).
+Today 42,000 people live in Ocean View in brick houses and apartments.
+Housing in this community is a problem, though most have a roof over their heads many homes have extended families living with them and the houses are overcrowded.
+They have what is called “Backyard Dwellers” where adult children illegally build or buy a Wendy house and put it up in their parents’ yard.
+This brings with it so many other issues and problems.
+Life is a struggle for the many residents here, having to face the challenges of huge unemployment, widespread drug use, alcoholism, gangs, prostitution, dysfunctional families and violence.
+Many of the problems in the community stem from families who are struggling and where fathers are absent Thousands of lives are being destroyed by the local drug culture, where a drug called tik (crystal meth) is being sold for as little as R10 (less than $1).
 Many children are embroiled in this drug, with the issue affecting all ages and generations within society.
-Gangs and violence stem from the drug problem; Ocean View has a high rate of crime and gangs are a main source of violence in the township as they attempt to manage the drug trade and prostitution industry.
+Gangs and violence stem from the drug problem; Ocean View has a high rate of crime and gangs are a main source of violence in the community as they attempt to manage the drug trade and prostitution industry.

 For decades the coloured community has been caught stranded between the whites and the blacks, and so has been neglected for years.
-Some claim to have been ‘not white enough’ during apartheid and ‘not black enough’ now, and as a result many still feel abandoned with no hope or ambition for the future.
+Some claim to have been ‘not white enough’ during apartheid and ‘not black enough’ now, and as a result, many still feel abandoned with no hope or ambition for the future.
 This attitude is a major cause for the struggles Ocean View faces.
-Youths and adults alike lack hope and aims for improving their lives by getting an education or working, and so problems such as unemployment swell.
-People turn to other sources of income such as crime, drugs and prostitution just to make ends meet.
-HIV is also a problem; there is a lot of stigma attached to it and so it is not discussed openly.
-The estimate for infection rate is about 8-13%, but is hard to gauge because of the unwillingness of people to talk about it.
+Youth and adults alike lack hope and goals for improving their lives by getting an education or working, and so problems such as unemployment grow.
+People feel forced to look at other sources of income such as crime, drugs and prostitution just to make ends meet.
+HIV is also a problem; there is a lot of stigmas attached to it and so it is not discussed openly.
+The estimate for infection rate is about 8-13.

-Although Ocean View is a community ravaged by social problems, some residents are beginning to stand up and fulfill the potential that has been suppressed for decades.
+Although Ocean View is a community ravaged by social problems, some residents are beginning to stand up and fulfil the potential that has been suppressed for decades.